softwaregroup-bg/ut-codec-payshield/README.md

 ### _LO (LP)_

-Translate Decimalization Table from Old to New LMK
+Translate Decimalisation Table from Old to New LMK

 ### _M0 (M1)_